Honey extractors

 Tabletop honey extractors

-Tabletop honey extractors are compact extractors, ideal for the small-scale hobby beekeeper who wants to extract at home.
+Tabletop honey extractors are small honey extractors ideal for the small-scale hobby beekeeper who wants to extract at home.
 They are affordable and perfectly suited for extracting a small number of honey supers.

 • Manual honey extractors